 Viggo has made our extended neighbourhood his turf, his pasture, and his daily blank canvas of adventure and occasional mayhem as he chases yet another bicycle, another jogger, or another skateboarder down the trails of his domain.
-Icelandic that he is, he was born to herd- and born to be heard!
+Icelandic that he is, he was born to herd- and be heard!

 All images expand with a click!